Digital-Preservation-Coalition/bit-list/content/entries/non-current-rare-portable-magnetic-media/index.en.md

 ---
 id: u-Ohm6lFLz
 title: Non-current, Rare Portable Magnetic Media
-description: 'Materials saved to uncommon storage devices where the media is out of warranty, reader devices may no longer be supported or integrated into hardware infrastructure, and reader devices are extremely hard to acquire due to rarity: typically, more than five years old.'
+description: "Materials saved to uncommon storage devices where the media is out of warranty, reader devices may no longer be supported or integrated into hardware infrastructure, and reader devices are extremely hard to acquire due to rarity: typically, more than five years old."
 examples: Bernoulli, Canon Diskfile, Superdisk, Jaz, MiniDisc, and similar
 categories:
   - Portable Media